|

 Metall pushes EWC formations at the lower Rhine region

-is still a considerable backlog demand for the setting-up of
+There is still a considerable backlog demand for

-European works councils in the metal and textile industry as
+the setting-up of European works councils in the metal and textile

-well as in wood-processing.
-To push this process in smaller and
+industry as well as in wood-processing.
+To push this process in smaller

-medium companies which are seated at the lower Rhine, a
+and medium companies which are seated at the lower Rhine, a meeting

-meeting took place in Krefeld on 30th April 2007, which was
+took place in Krefeld on 30th April 2007, which was co-organized by the

 Some

-of the transport sector from six countries met from 5th to 8th May
+transport sector from six countries met from 5th to 8th May 2007 in the

-EU funds with the support of the European Transportworkers'
+project sponsored by EU funds with the support of the European

-Federation (ETF).
-Speakers of the event were besides Werner
+Transportworkers' Federation (ETF).
+Speakers of the event were besides

-in Brussels and Erika Young, a deputy chairwoman of the
+Erika Young, a deputy chairwoman of the International Transportworkers'

 Rhine-Main-Danube route and the considerable volume handling.